 While she quickly embraced her new neighborhood, Cole had a harder time planting design roots.
 In her previous homes, her heirloom furniture and art pieces fit perfectly.
 In this 500-square-foot space, they took on a Miss Havisham vibe and prevented Cole from finishing the design.
 “I never even hung my art because I was paralyzed,” she says.
 And while she knew her style—“Classic but cool.
 Very downtown/uptown.
 Just the right mix of both”—she couldn’t bring it to life.
 “My fear of it not looking right stopped me,” says Cole.
 “I needed a translator.”

-Enter The Studio at One Kings Lane.
-Designer Alex Reid met with Cole to assess the situation and create a pulled-together design with plenty of personality while maximizing the space.
+Enter One Kings Lane Interior Design.
+Designer Alex Reid met with Cole to assess the situation and create a pulled-together look with plenty of personality while maximizing the space.
 “I saw a lot of potential by redoing the floor plan and looking at the apartment with a new perspective,” says Alex.
 “There was space in both the living area and the bedroom, but it wasn’t being utilized.
 We needed to reconfigure the layout and edit, edit, edit.”

 In addition to revising the floor plans of both the living room and the bedroom and opting for scaled-down furniture to better fit the space, other top priorities were to showcase a beloved art collection and design a lighting scheme that flatters as well as functions.
 “Cole had great pieces that needed a better stage to really shine,” says Alex.
 “With a fresh layout and small swaps, we achieved a layered, eclectic, cool space… just like Cole.”